dgdavid/website/content/hi-there.md

 [SUSE](https://www.suse.com), a great and exciting challenge which allows me to leave the comfort zone and dedicate my work-time to an open source project.

-nevermind.
-I will try to do it from now on, although I am not quite sure if I I have always wanted to have a blog to tell something, but until now... will have enough discipline :sweat_smile:, motivation :muscle: and, above all, (interesting) things to write :sunglasses:.
+I have always wanted to have a blog to tell something, but until now... nevermind.
+I will try to do it from now on, although I am not quite sure if I will have enough discipline :sweat_smile:, motivation  :muscle: and, above all, (interesting) things to write :sunglasses:

 This first entry can be considered as a mix between the classic `Hello World!` and a partial `About me` section.